LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 > ## Copying a file
 >
 > Instead of *moving* a file, you might want to *copy* a file (make a duplicate),
-> for instance to make a backup before modifying a file using some script you're
+> for instance to make a backup before modifying a file.
-> not quite sure how works.
 > Just like the `mv` command, the `cp` command takes two arguments: the old name
 > and the new name.
 How would you make a copy of the file `gulliver.txt` called
 > `gulliver-backup.txt`?
 Try it!